weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Let w =Xai(x) dx; be a 1-form of class ¥” in a convex open set E < R".
 Assume dw = 0 and prove that w is exact in E, by completing the following outline:
-Fix p € E. Define
+Fix p  \in  E. Define

 f= wo «ch.